SamuelSwartzberg/flashcardifying_text_temp/inf.md

 HATEOAS requires the responses of an API to contain all the relevant hyperlinks for further requests/action in a RESTful API following HATEOAS, the API may change its URLs without creating incompatibilites in a RESTful API following HATEOAS, one hits an initial API URL and navigates via hyperlinks from there.
+Access in a RESTful API following HATEOAS is similar to a web-browsing user hitting a home page and finding their way from there

 #### OAuth